oatlog/oatlog/doc/report/main.typ

 Compared to expression DAGs, e-graphs can achieve exponential compression.
 An example of this is the expression $f(f(...(f(x))...))$ where each $f$ is either $x arrow x dot 2$ or $x arrow x << 1$, which has $2^n$ top-level nodes in an expression DAG yet requires linear space as an e-graph.
-This example is of course synthetic but in general e-graphs achive compression exponential in the number of nested rewrites.
+This example is of course synthetic but in general e-graphs achieve compression exponential in the number of nested rewrites.

 E-graphs can be represented as graphs in multiple ways.
 We have already seen how e-nodes can be